-And this is were ServerPilot really shines.
+And this is where ServerPilot really shines.
 The uncached tests how many users your website could handle if the caching would be turned off.
-It gives a better insight into the actual performance of the server and technologies used.
+It gives a better insight into the actual performance of the server and the technologies used.

 And 9 concurrent users is a good score for such a server.
 Moreover, it served 540 clients with an average response time of 949ms in the time period of one minute!

 Because more data is better, some other metrics for you to consider: